hoekit/becoming-a-cloud-data-engineer/notes.md

 - A Kubernetes pod is:
     - a group of containers tied together
     - with shared storage and network resources
+        - shared namespace
+        - One IP per pod
     - to simplify admin and networking
+    - also have volumes

+- A Pod Volume is
+    - a set of data disks that live as long as the pods live
+    - can be used by containers in that pod
+    - shared by containers in the pod
 ..
+__ Kubernetes Services

+- A Kubernetes service:
+    - provides stable endpoints for pods
+        - Pods can be restarted anytime, resulting in changed IP
+    - uses labels to determine what Pods to operate on
+        - if they have the corect labels, they are exposed

+- Types of Service:
+    - ClusterIP (default):
+        - means service only visible inside K8s cluster
+    - LoadBalancer:
+        - adds a load balancer, forwards traffic from service to nodes
+    - NodePort:
+        - Each node gets an externally accessible IP ..
 __ Kubernetes Cluster Info